pypa/setuptools/docs/userguide/datafiles.rst

 Also note how we can continue to specify patterns for individual packages, i.e. we specify that ``data1.rst`` from ``mypkg1`` alone should be captured as well.

-Also notice that if you use paths, you *must* use a forward slash (``/``) as the path separator, even if you are on Windows.
-Setuptools automatically converts slashes to appropriate platform-specific separators at build time.

 .. note::
     When building an ``sdist``, the datafiles are also drawn from the ``package_name.egg-info/SOURCES.txt`` file, so make sure that this is removed if